What are your thoughts on The Birth Map?

 There is a myriad of evidence to support the birthing mapping approach as not only a powerful tool to support women, but also their partners and the care providers.
 The Birth Map has the potential to save the public purse $200M annually in birth costs and a further $538M in perinatal mental health for women and men.
 Most importantly - it has the potential to make your experience of pregnancy, birth and parenting a positive one.

-This baby bundle is COSTING us money, to give something that no one needs.
+This baby bundle is COSTING us money, to give something that no one really needs.

 It won’t save money or improve birth or parenting outcomes.